 The quaint historic village of Iyashi no Sato in Fujikawaguchiko (also known as Saiko Iyashino-Sato Nenba) is like a trip back in time.
 Set to the backdrop of scenic Mount Fuji, the thatched houses underneath low hanging cherry trees are a stunning sight to behold.

-Iyashi no Sato translates to “Healing Village,” which perfectly describes the therapeutic views of Mt Fuji and the peacefulness of the cultural immersion the village has to offer.
+Iyashi no Sato (いやしの里) translates to “Healing Village,” which perfectly describes the therapeutic qualities of the region around Mt Fuji and the peacefulness of the cultural immersion the village has to offer.

 The historic farming village sits on Lake Saiko’s northwestern shores facing the famous volcano.
 It’s hard to tell but the quaint settlement isn’t original.